AntreasAntoniou/TALI/README.md

 ```

 To get started with TALI, you can load the dataset via Hugging Face's `datasets` library through our helper functions.
 The reason we don't use `datasets` directly is because we found huggingface_hub downloads much faster and reliable.
+For a full set of possible configurations look at [examples.py](examples.py).
 Here's a basic usage example:

 ```python
 dataset_cache = pathlib.Path("/my/path/to/data")